Kalachuris of Mahishmati: Buddharaja

 Buddharaja succeeded his father Shankaragana around 600 CE, and is the last known ruler of the early Kalachuri dynasty.

 During Buddharaja's reign, the Chalukya king Mangalesha attacked the Kalachuri kingdom from the south.
 Mangalesha's Mahakuta and Nerur inscriptions record his victory over the Kalachuris.
 The invasion did not result in a complete conquest, as evident by Buddharaja's 609-610 CE (360 KE) Vadner and 610-611 CE (361 KE) Sarsavani grants, described as having been issued from his "victorious" camps at Vidisha and Anandapura respectively.
 The Vadner-Vidisha inscription records the grant of a village situated in the Vata-nagara (modern Vadner) subdivision, while the Sarsavani-Anandapura inscription records the grant of a village in the present-day Bharuch area.
 The inscriptions, issued around two and a half month apart, indicate that the Buddharaja controlled the territory between Anandapura in the east to Vidisha in the west, and that the king had to march from Vidisha to Anandapura during this period.
 This suggests that Budharaja had taken control over Malwa in 608 that had earlier been under the rule of the Later Gupta king Devagupta who was defeated by Rajyavardhana of Kannauj.

 According to one theory, Mangalesha could not consolidate his gains against the Kalachuris because of rebellions, first by his subordinate Svamiraja and then by Pulakeshin II.
 Buddharaja probably lost his sovereignty during a second Chalukya invasion, by Mangalesha, or by his nephew Pulakeshin II.
 According to one theory, Mangalesha was the Chalukya ruler responsible for ending the Kalachuri power as his inscriptions mention his victory over the Kalachuris, while no inscriptions credit Pulakeshin with this achievement.
 According to another theory, Pulakeshin's Aihole inscription alludes to his victory over Buddharaja: the inscription states that Pulakeshin conquered Konkana and the "three Maharashtras", which probably refers to the territories of the Kalachuris and their feudatories.
 The unnamed adversary referred to in this inscription may have been Buddharaja.

 By 630 CE, the Nashik area - formerly part of the Kalachuri kingdom - was under Chalukya control, as Pulakeshin's inscription records his village grants in this region.
 This suggests that the Buddharaja's reign ended sometime before 630 CE.

 The Chinese traveler Xuanzang, who visited India during c.
 639–645 CE, describes a king named Shiladitya as the ruler of the Malwa region in central India.
 Based on this, some scholars have theorized that the Maitraka king Shiladitya I alias Dharmaditya conquered Malwa from Buddharaja.
 However, a large numbers of scholars dispute this theory in absence of concrete evidence.

 Like his father and grandfather, Buddharaja described himself as a Parama-Maheshvara (devotee of Shiva).
 His queen Ananta-Mahayi belonged to the Pashupata sect.

-Religion

-Prof, Ramaswamy iyangar assert that Kalachuris were Originally Jain rulers.
-But also supported other faiths and builted temples for shaivites and Vaishnavites.